 Cancelling the enrolment/contract

-If you do not want to proceed with your enrolment/contract, you must provide written notice within the 10 business days, either by email or text.
+If you do not want to proceed with your enrolment/contract, you must provide written notice within the 10 business days for longer courses or 24 hours notice for short courses, either by email or text.
 As soon as notification has been received, an invoice/statement will be issued showing the amount of fees paid and the amount of refund.